KILTprotocol/docs/docs/develop/07_dApp/02_session.md

 ## Dapp Introduces Itself

-The dApp introduces itself to the extension with its name, encryption key URI, and a challenge.
+The dapp introduces itself to the extension with its name, encryption key URI, and a challenge.
 A copy of the challenge should be stored on the server side.
 For example:

 <TsJsSnippet>
   {DappIntroduction}